 Before considering donating to a charity through your limited company, if appropriate to the cause and the sums involved aren’t too large, you may want to look at simply making a personal donation instead.

-You could donate from your own pocket and claim some tax relief by using gift aid.
+You could donate as an individual and claim some tax relief by using gift aid.
 This allows the charity to reclaim tax at the base rate, meaning your net donation becomes gross.

-There are a number of ways you can donate through your limited company.
+There are several ways you can donate through your limited company.
 These include:

 - Money, typically in the form of a cheque (some companies choose to use a giant cheque and pose for a photograph with the charity to be sent to local media outlets for PR purposes) or by way of bank transfer.